Volkswagen emissions scandal: Deaths

 A peer-reviewed study published in Environmental Research Letters estimated that approximately 59 premature deaths will be caused by the excess pollution produced between 2008 and 2015 by vehicles equipped with the defeat device in the United States, the majority due to particulate pollution (87 percent) with the remainder due to ozone (13 percent).
 The study also found that making these vehicles emissions compliant by the end of 2016 would avert an additional 130 early deaths.

 Earlier non peer-reviewed studies published in media sources, quoted estimates ranging from 10 to 350 excess deaths in the United States related to the defeat devices based on varying assumptions.

 A 2022 study by economists found that each cheating Volkswagen car per 1,000 cars caused a low birth weight rate increase of 1.9 percent and infant mortality rate increase by 1.7 percent.

+A 2025 study by the Centre for Research on Energy and Clean Air found that excess emissions are projected to cause 205,000 (123,000–356,000) premature deaths over the period of 2009 to 2040 across the EU and UK.

 Non-fatal health impacts

 Since NO_{2} is a precursor to ground-level ozone it may cause respiratory problems "including asthma, bronchitis and emphysema".
 Nitrogen oxides amplify the effect of fine particulate matter soot which causes heart problems, a form of air pollution estimated to kill 50,000 in the United States annually.

 A peer-reviewed study published in Environmental Pollution estimated that the fraudulent emissions would be associated with 45 thousand disability-adjusted life years (DALYs) and a value of life lost of at least 39 billion US dollars.

 In June 2016, Axel Friedrich, formerly with the German equivalent of the E.P.A. and a co-founder of the International Council on Clean Transportation stated "It's not just fraud – it's physical assault."